ErikBaer/alexa-serverless-audiostream/ReadMe.md

 "deploy": " {npm run test && npm run lint && sls deploy && sls alexa build && sls alexa update"}
 ```
 ##### sls deploy
-- the lambda function containing all business logic is compiled, build and then deployed
+- the lambda function containing all business logic is compiled, build and then deployed to AWS
 - a corresponding AWS-Cloudformation stack is released, providing all required resources and permissions for the backend of your skill
 ##### sls alexa build
-- the respective interaction models for your skill are build and published
+- the respective interaction models for your skill are build and published via the Alexa Developer Console
 ##### sls alexa update
-- the skill-manifest is updated with further configurations as well as related assets
+- the underlying skill-manifest is updated with further configurations as well as related assets

 ### Usage:
 ##### start BaerData